KleeTec/devm/docs/build_system/commands/init.md

 # Initialize a (new) project

 You can initialize a new devm project with this command.
-It will create all the files needed by devm and more if project_type is set.
+It will create all the files needed by devm and more if template is set.
 For example:

 ```sh